Smart Contract as an Effective Way of Conducting Transactions

 It is recommended to use Solidity Coverage to audit smart contracts if we are talking about the Ethereum blockchain.
 This helps to evaluate test coverage and identify each piece of code that hasn’t yet been tested, and analyze it much more deeply.

 In any case, coverage can fix several security bugs, but you have to provide a professional smart contract from the very beginning.

 Blockchain developers to improve the efficiency of smart contracts facilitate their reading and evaluation.
-In general, linters can help avoid errors and vulnerabilities.

 When testing a smart contract, static analysis helps to reveal code vulnerabilities.
 Use tools like Oyente, Manticore, or Solgraph to analyze smart-contract code and detect common security issues.

 Despite quality smart contract code audit, contracts can still contain bugs; therefore, one should always be ready for failure.
 That’s why you need to protect yourself by creating an effective update plan — to discover the code bugs if there are any.

 Smart-Contract Dangers: Catch the Signal to Rescue Your Project